Dumpster Fire — Origin of a Trendsetting Metaphor

 Unfortunately, there have been too many reports of real dumpsters being set ablaze by accident or with criminal intent.
 Describing something awful as a dumpster fire is fine, but please don’t set actual fires in dumpsters!
 That is dangerous, illegal, and way too literal.
 Stick to the emojis and gifs, please.

-If you need to rent a dumpster for its intended use, to throw out whatever is making your life a dumpster fire, call Oaks Dumpster Rental at 866-649-6257!
+If you need to rent a dumpster for its intended use, or to throw out whatever is making your life a dumpster fire —call Oaks Dumpster Rental at 866-649-OAKS or fill out our contact form, and our team will get back to you soon!